-May I offer an alternative?
-The sequence below, choreographed by the great Jack Cole — he dances in it as well — closes Twentieth Century Fox’s “On the Riviera” (1951).
+The dance sequence below, choreographed by the great Jack Cole (he dances in it as well) closes Twentieth Century Fox’s “On the Riviera” (1951).
 Every element of “Happy Ending” rings true.
 Not a single step is wrong or jarring; on the contrary, all is balanced and golden and smart and right.
-It’s pure evidence of Cole’s magical ability to organize bodies in space, his stellar chains of movement invention, and his skill at highlighting a soloist with supporting dancers.
+It’s evidence of Cole’s magic in grouping bodies in space, his stellar chains of movement invention, and his skill at highlighting a soloist with supporting dancers.

 “Happy Ending” is a “how to” primer in choreography, dear dance makers.
 So study it well.